JuliaLang/julia/doc/stdlib/dates.rst

     For the day of week of ``dt``, returns which number it is in ``dt``'s month.
-    So if the day of the week of ``dt`` is Monday, then ``1 = First Monday of the month, 2 = Second Monday of the month, etc.`` Lies in the range 1:5.
+    So if the day of the week of ``dt`` is Monday, then ``1 = First Monday of the month, 2 = Second Monday of the month, etc.`` In the range 1:5.

 .. function:: ``daysofweekinmonth(dt::TimeType) -> Int``